mtslvrz/welfare_reform/README.md

 NO.T: No termination

-T.LIM.YR: Year that the time limit was impletmented
+T.LIM.YR: Year that the time limit was implemented

 WORK.EXEMPT: Age in months of a child to which a parent is exempt from work activities